Oaklight/ToolRegistry/docs/usage/namespace.md

 ### Key Features

 - **Standardization**: Tool names are normalized using the `normalize_tool_name` function, converting them to snake_case and removing special characters, repeating strings and whitespace.
 - **Merge Behavior**: By default, the original registry name is prefixed to all tools during merging.
 When `force_namespace` is enabled, it forces all namespaces to be replaced with the initiating registry's name.
+!!! note
-Note: Even if only one namespace exists, it will still be retained.
+    Even if only one namespace exists, it will still be retained.
 - **Spinoff Behavior**: Tools with specific prefixes can be extracted into new registries.
 By default, the prefix is removed from the extracted tools unless `retain_namespace` is set to `True`.
 The `reduce_namespace` method is used to remove prefixes when applicable.

 ### Normalization Example